lamsterdam/Cell-Shading-with-Mosaic-Effect/README.md

-## Title: Cell Shading with Mosaic Effect
+## Cell Shading a 3D object with Mosaic Effect
+In this project I used C++, OpenGl, GLSL and SDL to build and render a 3D teapot with a Mosaic effect.
+Cell shading is a type of non-photorealistic rendering that is used to give objects a cartoonish appearance.
+The mosaic effect gave the 3D object additional features by applying a patterned effect.
+I implemented shading, normals, textures and developed an OBJ Wavefront parser.

 ## YouTube/Link:
 https://youtu.be/_aP4z6PLX48